Project-Resilience/platform/proposals/wind_turbine.md

-# Project title
+# Wind Turbine Type Recommendation

 <!-- Describe the project in one sentence, e.g. A project that... -->
-This project aims to develop an application that supports sustainable energy decisions by helping decision-makers compare various wind turbine models based on cost, energy production, and noise pollution to optimize clean energy adoption.
+This project aims to develop an application that supports sustainable energy decisions by helping decision-makers choose between various wind turbine models based on cost, energy production, and noise pollution to optimize clean energy adoption.

 <!-- Note: using reference-style links to let Jekyll's relative links
 convert them to .html in GitHub pages -->